daangn/karrot-ios-tech-talk/README.md

 # karrot-ios-tech-talk
 Karrot ios tech talk

-Tea time with ios developers every morning at club house.
+Tea time with karrot ios developers.
 <br>
 We're going to have a technical conversation for 30 minutes to an hour.